3rd Annual Conference on Precision Psychiatry: Innovation to Implementation

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of McLean Hospital and Massachusetts General Hospital.
 McLean Hospital is accredited by the ACCME to provide continuing medical education for physicians.

-McLean Hospital designates this Live activity for a maximum of 9.50 AMA PRA Category 1 Credit™.
+McLean Hospital designates this Enduring activity for a maximum of 7.75 AMA PRA Category 1 Credit™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 This course allows other providers to claim a Participation Certificate upon successful completion of this course.